 So, I guess Jesus may have been a little bit ticked off in today’s Gospel lesson.
 What do you think?
 His manner and tone were a bit out-of-character… at least they seemed that way to his friends and family.
-Up to this point in Mark’s gospel, we haven’t seen Jesus get quite this “exercised,” but God became incarnate in order that he might fully see, hear, touch, taste, smell and interact with the world around him the same way that you and I do.
-Jesus was God’s only son, fully-divine and yet he assumed the full mantle of our humanity because, in the words of St. Gregory of Nazianzus, “That which he has not assumed, he has not healed.”
+Up to this point in Mark’s gospel, we haven’t seen Jesus get quite this “exercised,” but God became incarnate in order that he might fully see, hear, touch, taste, smell and interact with the world around him in the same way as do you and I. Jesus was God’s only son, fully divine… and yet he assumed the full mantle of our humanity because, in the words of St. Gregory of Nazianzus, “That which he has not assumed, he has not healed.”
 And so, perhaps Jesus’ exasperation with the scribes shouldn’t be all that surprising.
-After all, he had been preaching and teaching up a storm as he moved through the Galilee casting out demons and curing the sick and the lame to beat the band.
-And the Jewish religious elites of the time had begun to take notice.
-“Oh boy, here comes another rabble rouser from the north country claiming to be the messiah…” except that Jesus hadn’t claimed anything of the sort until pretty recently.
+After all, he had been preaching and teaching up a storm as he moved through the Galilee casting out demons and curing the sick and the lame left and right.
+And the Jewish religious elites had begun to take notice.
+“Oh boy, here comes another rabble rouser from the north country claiming to be the Messiah…” except that Jesus hadn’t claimed anything of the sort until pretty recently.
 Up to this point, it was only the demons who had it figured out (Mark 1:24 and 3:11-12).
-And I’m pretty sure that some of the folks Jesus had healed also had an inkling, but Jesus hadn’t made a big deal about it… until recently.
-Like the time he excused his disciples breaking the law of the sabbath as they gleaned heads of grain from the field by telling the Pharisees that, “The Son of Man is lord even of the sabbath.”
+And I’m pretty sure that some of the folks Jesus had healed also had an inkling.
+But Jesus hadn’t made a big deal about it… until recently.
+Like the time he excused his disciples breaking the law of the Sabbath as they gleaned heads of grain from the field, telling the Pharisees, “The Son of Man is lord even of the Sabbath.
 And he seemed to be referring to himself.
 That raised their hackles a bit.
 And then, later that day, he challenged them again, this time on their own turf in the synagogue, asking them, “Is it lawful to do good or to do harm on the sabbath, to save life or to kill?”
 And, as they hemmed and hawed, Jesus looked them in the eye and healed a man with a withered hand right there in front of them (Mark 3:1-6).
 The gauntlet had been thrown.

 You know, I wonder if, as we read or listen to these stories, we sometimes imagine Jesus standing in the midst of an attentive crowd, wearing a clean white robe, speaking slowly, quietly and with perfect diction (think Alec Guinness as Obi-Wan Kenobi): “How can Satan cast out Satan?
 If a kingdom is divided against itself, that kingdom cannot stand.”
 But I’m pretty sure that wasn’t the way Jesus was talking in today’s Gospel story.
 Emotion was building.
 His ministry was picking up steam… huge crowds were beginning to come from far and near, hungry to hear what he had to say about the coming kingdom.
 And when he wasn’t preaching to the multitudes, Jesus was forming the twelve: telling stories, interpreting Scripture, cajoling and sometimes reprimanding them, trying to cram as much understanding into their thick skulls as possible about what God had in store for them after he was gone.

-He must have been exhausted—wiped out—with all of this nonstop preaching, teaching and healing.
+He must have been exhausted—wiped out—with all this nonstop preaching, teaching and healing.
 And now here he is, back at home, and his kinfolk show up to restrain him… because some folks say he might be off his rocker.
 Thanks, family!
 I’m trying to work here!
 And then the scribes piled on: “He has a devil!”
 And Jesus “called to them,” or maybe he yelled at them: “What are you guys… nuts?
-The devil doesn’t cast out devils… the devil casts in devils!”
+The devil doesn’t cast out devils… the devil casts indevils!”
 And then to the crowd: “You see what these folks are trying to do, don’t you?
 I’m here to lead you home… so that you can reclaim your inheritance as children of God.
-But these scribes and Pharisees are doing the best they can to turn you from the path of truth by trying to discredit me and cast doubt on my message, which is actually God’s message.
-Don’t be taken in.
-Watch what I do.
-Listen to me.
+But these scribes and Pharisees are doing the best they can to turn you from the path of truth by trying to discredit me and cast doubt on my message, which is actually God’smessage.
+Don’tbe taken in.
+Watchwhat I do.
+Listento me.
 No matter what you’ve done, no matter where you’ve been, God’s arms are open to you.
 You will be forgiven.
 But these religious elites who are blaspheming the Holy Spirit and placing themselves between you and salvation?
 Things may not work out so well for them… trust me.”
 Lots of emotion.
 Visceral, soul-sapping emotion.
 But that’s why Jesus became fully-human: so that he could stand with us and among us… feel the anger and the temptation and cynicism that is so much a part of our daily lives… and yet, not be overcome by it.
 Because that which he has not assumed, he has not healed.

 We get ourselves into so many messes, don’t we?
 In our reading from Hebrew Scripture this morning, we heard about Israel’s elders coming to Samuel, who was both Judge and Prophet to them, asking that he appoint a temporal king to reign over them.
 Imagine that: the chosen people of the King of the Universe decide that that’s not enough for them.
 They want to adopt the ways of the world… and be like everyone else.
-“Be careful what you ask for,” said the LORD (1 Samuel 8:4-11).
+“Be careful what you ask for,” said the LORD (1 Sam 8:4-11).
 For the past five hundred years or so, God had let them walk their own path for the most part, providing them with a succession of non-elected, non-hereditary leaders, known as Judges to rescue them from their oppressors when they got themselves into a bind, and help them return to the path of righteousness when they strayed.
-Five hundred years of God’s particular attention and Providence…and the elders of Israel thought they could do better with a ruler of their own choosing.
-How often do we do that?
-How often do we trade our inheritance as the children of God for a worldly inheritance that brings us very little but misery and strife in the long run?
+Five hundred years of God’s particular attentionand Providence… and the elders of Israel thought they could do better with a ruler of their own choosing.
+How often do wedo that?
+How often do we trade our inheritance as the children of God for a worldlyinheritance that brings us very little but misery and strifein the long run?
 But God lets us do it.
 “Go on, have it your way,” God says.
-“You’re not going to be happy, but you need to figure that out on your own.
+“You’re not gonna be happy, but you need to figure that out on your own.
 I’ll be here when you’re ready.”
 And so, the people of Israel got Saul.
 We’ll hear a little more about this first King of Israel over the next few weeks.
 Suffice it to say that it was not an easy road that the people chose for themselves, or Saul, for that matter.
 But they had to work through that on their own.

 What do you think?
 It’s not in the Bible, but it tracks with everything else I know about Jesus and God.
 So that’s my story and I’m sticking to it.
 Mary was found and embraced.
 Her relationship with her son was restored.
 And God will similarly restore us to relationship with him when we stray… if we’ll let him.
 No matter where we’ve been, no matter what we’ve done, there is nothing too difficult for God.
 God is faithful.
-God became us… so that he could heal us… and bring us home to reclaim the inheritance that awaits us.
-Jesus came to earth to show us how we can become more fully-human in accordance with God’s wisdom and plan for our lives.
+God becameus… in order to healus… and bring us home to reclaim the eternal inheritance that awaits us.
+Jesus came to earth to show us how we can become more fully-humanin accordance with God’s wisdom and plan for our lives.
 That’s the healing.
 So, the question becomes: Will we take the cure?